Pianonic/M450_FileSorter/README.md

 ## 🚀 What is File Sorter?

 File Sorter monitors specified directories and automatically organizes files based on user-defined rules configured in a simple YAML file.
-It leverages the power of regular expressions and file metadata to move files exactly where you want them.

-Designed following TDD and SOLID principles for robustness and extensibility.

 ## 🖼️ Screenshots